What is the BAM600?

 How did it come about?

-As most of the US visitors have a very short observing time down here (8 days per trip), John decided it would be beneficial to them if he put together a comprehensive observing list.
+As most of the US visitors have a very short observing time down here (7 nights per trip), John decided it would be beneficial to them if he put together a comprehensive observing list.
 Basically he wanted to do something similar to the Herschel 400 for Southern Hemisphere observers and for the US visitors who came to Australia.

 John put the list together himself by incorporating several of the known common lists (eg. Messier, Caldwell, etc.), and also added a lot of targets he had observed himself over many years and also by consulting with some of his observing colleagues on some of their favourite targets in each target category, which were not part of the "common" lists.